What are the benefits of Facebook ads for a retail chain?

 2. The different Facebook ads formats

 Facebook offers many different ad formats depending on the type of message you want to convey.
-However, with the "Store Traffic" option as a campaign objective, the options are limited to Facebook and Instagram Feed (the basic interface of these two networks) or Stories (special interface with zoom on posted content).
+However, with the “Store traffic” option as the campaign objective, the options are limited to Facebook and Instagram Feed (the basic interface of these two networks) or Stories (special interface with zoom on the posted content).

 For these 4 options, it is possible to publish:

-- An image: the simplest format with an image and a direct link to invite you to discover the address, products or services, etc…
+- A image: the simplest format with an image and a direct link to invite à découvrir l’address, the products or services, etc…

-- A video: a more interactive format that attracts attention.
-It is useful for detailing the message in greater depth.
-Also contains a link to bring the customer to a digital interface providing useful information to get to the location.
+- A vidéo: a more interactive format that helps attract the eye.
+It is useful for detailing the message more in depth.
+It also contains a link to bring the client to a digital interface providing the useful information to get to the location.

-- A carousel: a set of photos that will allow to show a range of products, a series of messages or others.
-Is very useful if the retailer wants to showcase new products or a new campaign for example.
+- A carousel: a set of photos that will allow showing a set of products, a series of messages or others.
+It is très useful if l’enseigne has the volonté to show new products or a new campaign, for example.

 - A collection: This format includes a cover image or video and product images (4 product images for Facebook and 3 for Instagram).
-Note that the carousel format is not possible in Facebook stories with the objective of in-store visits!
+Note that the carousel format isn't possible in Facebook stories with the store-visit objective!
 A "instant experience" link allows this format to redirect to a full-screen landing page when the ad is clicked.
-This makes it possible to announce a collection release or promote a set of products belonging to the same collection.
+This enables communicating a collection launch or promoting a set of products belonging to the same collection.

 In addition to the generic formats described above, Facebook offers other more specific formats.
 Two specific formats stand out for retail chains:

-- Facebook Dynamic Ads: This format automatically presents products to people who have shown interest in your brand online.
-The campaign setup and resource upload is required only once.
-Facebook will then make sure to find the product that corresponds to the prospect.
-To learn more, check out this Facebook article
+- Dynamic Facebook Advertising: This format automatically presents products to people who have shown interest in your brand online.
+The campaign setup and resource registration is required only once.
+Facebook will then ensure to find the product matching the prospect.
+To learn more, see this Facebook article

-- Facebook Lead Ads: This format allows you to collect information on prospects with the use of instant forms.
-A person interested in your services or products can directly fill out the form where they can fill in their name, email address, phone number, and more.
-There is the possibility of including personalized questions that are more specific to your industry or business objectives.
-To learn more, check out this other Facebook article.
+- Facebook Form Advertising: This format allows collecting information about prospects using instant forms.
+A person interested in your services or products can directly fill out the form where they can fill in their name, email address, phone number and others.
+There is the possibility to include customized questions that are more specific to your industry or your commercial objectives.
+To learn more, see this other Facebook article.

 3. Building a local Facebook campaign

-To build a Facebook campaign, you first need to have a Facebook Places page (local page for businesses).
-It's essential to have your local Facebook page well-integrated into Facebook Business Manager to link it to your campaign.
-If that's already done, you can go directly to Facebook Ads Manager to create your local campaign.
+To build a Facebook campaign you must d’first have a Facebook Places page (local page for businesses).
+It is important d’have your local Facebook page properly intégréed into Facebook Business Manager to be able to link it à your campaign.
+If this is déjà done, you can go directly to Facebook ads Manager to créate its local campaign.

-In general, the simplest way to create a campaign is to sponsor a post that already exists on the point of sale page.
-To do this, simply select the “boost post” option for the post you want to promote.
-Then you will go through the campaign creation steps: objective, audience, budget, duration and placement.
-This ad format is very useful for promoting organic content that brings you closer to your audience.
-Indeed, this type of advertising is often used to share content that immerses your brand's daily life.
-This also allows you to increase your visibility beyond your existing followers.
+In general, the simplest way to create a campaign is to sponsor a post already existing on the store's page.
+To do this you simply select the ’option “boost the post” of the post you wish to promote.
+Then you will go through the steps of campaign creation: objective, audience, budget, duration and placement.
+This ad format is very useful for promote organic content that brings you closer to your audience.
+Indeed, this type of advertising is often used for sharing immersive daily content of your brand.
+This also allows you to increase your visibility beyond your already existing followers.

 - Choose your campaign objective:

-In Facebook ads manager, click on “Create” in the “Campaign” tab.
-Facebook offers 11 different campaign objectives.
-Check out this article to learn more about these different objectives.
-In the case of retail chains, the objective of the point of sale will be “Store traffic”.
+In Facebook Ads Manager, click on “create” in the ’tab “campaign”.
+Facebook offers you 11 different campaign objectives.
+Consult this article to learn more about these different objectives.
+In the case of networks of brands, the point‑of‑sale objective will be “Store traffic”

 - Define your audience: